 The purpose of the Convention is to ban or restrict the use of specific types of weapons that are considered to cause unnecessary or unjustifiable suffering to combatants or to affect civilians indiscriminately.
 The structure of the CCW – a chapeau Convention and annexed Protocols – was adopted in this manner to ensure future flexibility.
 The Convention itself contains only general provisions.
 All prohibitions or restrictions on the use of specific weapons or weapon systems are the object of the Protocols annexed to the Convention.

 The original Convention with three annexed Protocols were adopted on 10 October 1980 and opened for signature for one year from 10 April 1981.
 A total of 50 States signed the Convention, which entered into force on 2 December 1983.
-Currently 115 States are parties to the Convention with a further five having signed but not yet ratified.

 The initial three protocols are Protocol I on Non-Detectable Fragments, Protocol II on Prohibitions or Restrictions on the Use of Mines, Booby Traps and Other Devices and Protocol III on Prohibitions or Restrictions on the Use of Incendiary Weapons.